vlikin/beatmycode/js/angularjs/angulartutorial/README.txt

  * DOM manipulation with/without jQuery - https://docs.angularjs.org/api/ng/function/angular.element .
  * gsap lib for animation - http://greensock.com/sequence-video
  * Difference between service, factory, provider, value, constant - http://habrahabr.ru/post/221733/ - http://habrahabr.ru/post/190342/
+ * A scope of a directive is common because it is a scope of a cotroller.
+To use isolated directive scopes look at.
+ * $digest sets all watchers.
+ * $apply attaches the function to the exact scope.
+It is also wrapped into try/catched.
+It is also updated after every $digest.